DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/jobs/pytorch.md

 Pytorch is an open-source deep learning framework that provides a flexible environment for training and deployment.
 A Pytorch job is a job that uses the Pytorch framework.

-In the Intelligent Engine platform, we provide support and adaptation for Pytorch jobs.
+In the AI Lab platform, we provide support and adaptation for Pytorch jobs.
 Through a graphical interface, you can quickly create Pytorch jobs and perform model training.

 ## Job Configuration